CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 ### Task 3: Creating a No-Code Agent

 Build and test an agent that can summarize documents and compile findings.
+> **Note:** You don’t need to code or script.
+The configuration is based on task type and data input.

 1. Click **Create Agent**